Tsuu T'ina 145: Taza

 On 28 August 2020, Costco opened its first store on First Nations land at 12905 Buffalo Run Blvd, becoming the first tenant at The Shops at Buffalo Run in the Taza development.
 Taza will have an area of over 1200 acre and is situated adjacent to Calgary's southwestern border.

 Taza is planned to consist of three villages: Taza Park.
 Taza Crossing, and Taza Exchange.
 Taza Exchange is the first to open and is the location of The Shops at Buffalo Run.

+Taza Park is expected to be a mixed housing and business development housing 6,500 housing units an 1M sq ft. in commercial space.
+Brookfield Residential, Crystal Creek Homes, and Homes By Avi are the 3 home builders involved in this project.
+The housing rate is less than charged by the City of Calgary.

+Elbow Views Lands partnership with Qualico and land purchase expansions.

+In 2025, the 388-acre Our Lady of Peace Ranch was acquired to conduct ceremonial, cultural and healing teachings a healing, cultural, family, gathering space.
+The site can accommodate 40 Tippi lodges, equestrian facilities, scenic outdoor natural spaces for youth leadership, personal renewal.

+In 2026 The T'suu T'ina announced it will partner with Qualico homes to develop the 1000-Ha.
+'Elbow Views Land' parcel north of the Nation.
+The project will house thousands of people, secure housing and business for the long-term economic security and prosperty for the T'suu T'ina people.

 Recovery centre

 In July 2023, the UCP government signed an agreement with the Tsuu Tʼina pledging $30 million for a 75-bed recovery centre, one of 11 in Alberta First Nations.
 The facility will have an estimated capacity for 300 people yearly.

 Education

 The reserve has three schools: Chiila Elementary School, Chief Big Belly Middle School, and Many Horses High School.
 They are all operated by Tsuut'ina Education.